watusi/jquery-mobile-iscrollview/README.md

 iScroll scrolls only the first child of the wrapper.
 So that you don't have to wrap multiple content elements with a `<div>` the widget does this for you.
 This `<div>` is always needed if you have a pull-up or pull-down block.

 Default: `true`

+####addSpacers

+If true, spacer `<div>`s will be added before and after the `.iscroll-content` div.
+The height of these spacer `<div>`s will default to 0.

+These spacers can be used as a substitute for top/bottom padding in situations where top/bottom padding is ineffective, and collapses into the document.

+Default: `true`